 What is Pilates?

 Pilates is a method of exercise devised in the 20th Century by Joseph H. Pilates, an early “exercise physiologist”, who believed in the principles of Centering, Control, Flow, Breath, Precision and Concentration.
-Pilates is a form of exercise that emphasizes quality of movement, alignment, stability and attention to what the body is doing and optimal movement patterns, in order to achieve pain-free, stable, strong and long musculature.
+Pilates is a form of exercise that emphasizes the quality of movement, alignment, stability and attention to what the body is doing and optimal movement patterns, in order to achieve pain-free, stable, strong and long musculature.
 Joseph H Pilates believed that mental and physical health are interrelated and mutually inclusive, and it is through the mastery of body and mind control that optimal health can be achieved.

-The method was originally designed to rehabilitate injured Soldiers while they were bedbound and Joseph Pilates attached springs to their beds to allow them to maintain fitness while recovering.
+The method was originally designed to rehabilitate injured soldiers while they were bedbound and Joseph Pilates attached springs to their beds to allow them to maintain fitness while recovering.
 Pilates later started using the above principles with dancers and performers in New York City and many of the movements within the Pilates method mimic dance techniques.

 Do I need an assessment before starting?

-Even if you have no current or previous injuries, but you are after a tailor-made program, these assessments are important to enable the program to target any muscle imbalances or strength/ flexibility deficits in your body to help you achieve your desired goals.
+Even if you have no current or previous injuries, but you are after a tailor-made program, these assessments are important to enable the program to target any muscle imbalances or strength/flexibility deficits in your body to help you achieve your desired goals.

 Do I need to have done Pilates before?